Rare sambar deer killed in accident on BKE

-SINGAPORE - A rare sambar deer was killed in an accident on the Bukit Timah Expressway (BKE) on Thursday night (Aug 25).
+A rare sambar deer was killed in an accident on the Bukit Timah Expressway (BKE) last Thursday night.

 Videos shared on social media show the animal lying motionless in the middle of the expressway, with vehicles passing by.